-In 2015 Rosá et al.[2] measured mean task slowdown per each task priority value, which at the time were numeric values between 0 and 11.
-However, in 2019 traces, task priorities are given as a numeric value between 0 and 500.
-Therefore, to allow an easier comparison, mean task slowdown values are computed by task priority tier over the 2019 data.
+numeric values.
+However, in 2019 traces, task priorities are given as a [0,500] numeric value.
+Therefore, to allow for an easier comparison, mean task slowdown values are computed by task priority tier over the 2019 data.
 Priority tiers are semantically relevant priority ranges defined in the Tirmazi et al. 2020[3] that introduced the 2019 traces.
 Equivalent priority tiers are also provided next to the 2011 priority values in the table covering the 2015 analysis.